Table of Contents

-Capillus is an ultra-portable, clinically proven solution to hair loss.
+Kiierr is a proven brand, with an ultra-portable, clinically proven solution to hair loss.

 It contains 272 diodes that provide cold laser therapy in six-minute sessions.
-Capillus has a three-year warranty and FDA clearance for both men and women.
+Kiierr has a three-year warranty and FDA clearance for both men and women.

-It is recommended that most users wear Capillus every day in six-minute increments.
+It is recommended that most users wear Kiierr every other day in thirty-minute increments.

-The purchase of CapillusPlus includes the cap, carrying case, battery pack, AC unit with multiple conversion outlets and a belt clip for the battery pack.
+The purchase of Kiierr 272 Premier includes the cap, carrying case, battery pack, AC unit with multiple conversion outlets and a belt clip for the battery pack.

-Pros and Cons of the Capillus Laser Cap
+Pros and Cons of the Kiierr Laser Cap

 - Attractive cap can be worn anywhere